fjooord/blog/docs/writing/posts/generic-replacement.md

 - case study
 ---

+# You Don't Need to Fine-Tune to Match YOUR Writing Style
-# How You Can Build an AI Report Generator That Perfectly Matches Your Writing Style
+## How You Can Build an AI Report Generator That Perfectly Matches Your Writing Style

 **"This doesn't sound like us at all."**